Prague River Vltava: Facts, Cruises, Activities & Tips

 You might have heard of Bedřich Smetana, one of the two best known Czech composers (the other is Dvořák).
 Besides his operas, one of Smetana’s most famous works is a set of six symphonic poems named Má vlast, which translates as My Country or My Homelands.
 The best known of these six poems (and my own personal favourite) is, you’ve guessed it, Vltava (composed in 1874).

-Smetana’s music tells the story of the river as it progresses from being a small creek in the mountains (the somehow faster and playful part at the beginning) to becoming a big river, passing villages, castle ruins and valleys, and eventually coming to Prague.
-This is a theme quite similar to Johann Strauss Jr.’s famous Blue Danube waltz.
+Smetana’s music tells the story of the river as it progresses from being a small creek in the mountains (the somehow faster and playful part at the beginning) to becoming a big river, passing villages, castle ruins and valleys, and eventually coming to Prague – a theme quite similar to Johann Strauss Jr.’s famous Blue Danube waltz.

 Smetana Monument in Prague